istio/istio.io/content/docs/examples/multicluster/split-horizon-eds/index.md

 will begin watching the `remote` cluster for services and instances, just as it does for the `local` cluster.

 {{< text bash >}}
-$ kubectl create --context=$CTX_LOCAL secret generic iks --from-file remote_kubecfg -n istio-system
+$ kubectl create --context=$CTX_LOCAL secret generic n2-k8s-secret --from-file n2-k8s-config -n istio-system
-$ kubectl label --context=$CTX_LOCAL secret iks istio/multiCluster=true -n istio-system
+$ kubectl label --context=$CTX_LOCAL secret n2-k8s-secret istio/multiCluster=true -n istio-system
 {{< /text >}}

 Now that you have your `local` and `remote` clusters set up, you can deploy an example service.